-This training module, produced by the EPO in co-operation with the epi, starts with an introduction to the legal background and technical requirements for such online proceedings and then shows a recording of mock oral proceedings held by videoconference.
-The mock proceedings were conducted by a real EPO opposition division with experienced European patent attorneys.
+This training module, produced by the EPO in co-operation with the epi, starts with an introduction to the legal background and technical requirements for

-- start a videoconference with distributed participation
+- a videoconference is started with distributed participation

-- open proceedings
+- the proceedings are opened

-- accept submissions by email
+- submissions by email may be performed